mkareshk/dafin/README.md

 ##### Parameters:

 - `assets`: A list of asset symbols or a single asset symbol as a string.
 This parameter is required.
 - `col_price`: The name of the column for price data.
-This parameter is optional and defaults to "Adj Close".
+This parameter is optional and defaults to "Close".
 - `path_cache`: The path where cache files are stored.
 This parameter is optional and defaults to DEFAULT_CACHE_DIR.

 #### 2. Retrieving Daily Returns Data